This guide is continuously updated for relevance, accuracy, and the most recent info.

 New ST-Line with the blacked-out ST looks (but without the ST power)

-First introduced in 2007, the medium-sized Edge is, in some ways, a larger Escape on steroids yet not quite the family hauler you get with the mid-size Explorer.
+First introduced in 2007, the Edge mid-size SUV (though on the smaller side compared to others in the segment) is, in some ways, a giant Escape on steroids, yet not quite the family hauler you get with the mid-size Explorer.
 But this SUV is tech-savvy and sets itself apart with the Edge ST — a 335-hp performance-minded utility vehicle with a burly 2.7L DOHC 24-valve EcoBoost V6 under the hood.
-For 2023, the Edge gets minor updates, including a new ST Interior Appearance Package.
-All other Edge trims — the SE, SEL, new ST-Line, and Titanium — get the standard 2.0L DOHC 16-valve twin-scroll EcoBoost putting down a not-too-shabby 250-hp itself, plus Carbonized Gray and Lithium Gray colours added in 2021.
-For those who love the pricier Edge ST’s fast looks but might not need all that performance, enter the new ST-Line adopting details like the black ST beltline molding, 20-inch gloss black wheels, fog lamps, and black roof rack side rails, to name a few.
+For 2023, the Edge got minor updates, including a new ST Interior Appearance Package.

 Ford Explorer (Mid-Size SUV)